In Salt Stain, Hajjar considers warak arish’s biographic, geographic, intimate, and performative qualities.

-One video is at the site of Hajjar’s mother’s home; they plant a grapevine and roll warak arish.
-The other video is at the site of a park where Hajjar and her mother had previously picked grapeleaves together; Hajjar returns to perform a ritual with her mother’s preserved grapeleaves.
+One video is captured at the site of Hajjar’s mother’s home; the family plants a grapevine and rolls warak arish.
+The other video is captured at the site of a park where Hajjar and her mother had previously picked grapeleaves together; Hajjar returns to perform a ritual with her mother’s preserved grapeleaves.

 This work was developed at Cartae Open School at aceartinc.
 It exhibited at aceartinc in the Cartae Open School Exhibition and screened at HAFLA Detroit at the SWANA (Southwest Asia and North Africa) Creators Network Gathering, in conjunction with the Allied Media Conference.